 How to leverage Amplitude for data-driven requests

-- When running A/B tests ensure that your User Properties are set up to capture those who are in each of the test groups.
+- When running ensure that your User Properties are set up to capture those who are in each of the test groups.
 Upon completion of the test, use the Event Segmentation Report to show which group had higher conversion rates on the success metric dictated from a predetermined measurement plan.

 - When running regression models, be sure to use the Compass and Impact Analysis tools.

-The Compass tool allows your team to do a very fast exploratory analysis of what actions are highly correlated to each other and highly correlated to the desired outcome.
+The allows your team to do a very fast exploratory analysis of what actions are highly correlated to each other and highly correlated to the desired outcome.
 These are the first pieces of information an analyst needs in order to determine what to bring into a regression.
 From there, the analytics team can easily access the raw data, already formatted in a way they need (columnar data structures) through Amplitude API.

-Impact Analysis helps your team quickly identify which features are impacting other features.
+helps your team quickly identify which features are impacting other features.
 This can help you spot what you can expect to see in terms of revenue uptick/downtick as a result of changing a feature.

 Limitations